typetools/templatefora-checker/README.md

 # empty-checker

-An empty Checker Framework checker intended as a template
+This is a template for a pluggable type-checker built on the Checker Framework.